HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/regular_helmet.md

-The **Regular Helmet** is a piece of [Equipment](/equipment) added the in the v0.7.0 "Geared Up" update on July 10, 2023.
+The **Regular Helmet** is a piece of [Equipment](/equipment) added in the v0.7.0 "Geared Up" update on July 10, 2023.
 It is the second helmet tier and reduces more damage compared to the [Basic Helmet](/equipment/armor/basic_helmet).

 # Obtaining